 Compared to other kinds of hardneck garlic, Middle Easter garlic is much lower, only 3 feet tall.
 This variety notices a brown appearance with some typical purple stripes and a characteristic mild flavor.

-As the name implies, Middle Eastern garlic is a hardneck type originating in Middle Eastern countries.
-The warm climate here is also the best condition to grow this garlic.
-Therefore, if the weather is hot, you can cultivate this garlic well.
+As the name implies, Middle Eastern garlic is a hardneck type originating in Middle Eastern countries, where the warm climate is the best condition to grow this garlic.
+Therefore, you can cultivate this garlic well in regions with similar weather patterns.

 The bulbs of Middle Eastern garlic can range from small to large.
 Moreover, they have a bumpy texture.
 You can also apply this garlic in cooking like other hardneck varieties.